roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 3

+===

- 04Page 3 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© "Good," Miles said.
+"Good," Miles said.
 "Now, pull them up toward her head.
 That's it.
 Stop there."
 Her legs were now spread wide and pulled up so her feet were even with her breasts.
 She was totally exposed and Miles promptly spread her pussy, using both hands to pull her open.
 He held her that way, kneeling down to put his eye right up to her pussy, pretending to be examining her.
 "Hmm, I don't know.
 Sure looks pink and it feels very hot and moist.
 We might need a second opinion.
 Care to take a look?"

  Miles had nodded to a man in his mid 30s with dark, slick-backed hair and the look of a young businessman.
 The guy stepped forward, unable to hide the bulge in his pants as he knelt down and peered inside Cori's pussy, which Miles was still holding open.
 "Sure looks nice and pink in there to me," the guy said.
 "Looks like a healthy pussy."